xenify-io/litepaper/README.md

 To inspire participation and initiate liquidity creation, an exclusive airdrop event of 500,000 XNF tokens will be conducted on each chain where the XNF contract is to be deployed.
 This airdrop is solely available to those who partake in swaps and pay the accompanying 0.5% swap fee on Xenify on or before Day 1 (prior to the deployment of the XNF contract).
 Out of this fee, 0.25% is allocated to the team to cover ongoing operational expenses such as platform development, marketing campaigns, and community engagement activities.

-The remaining 0.25% will be collected until deployment, and then distributed as part of the first native token reward distribution to users who burn either XEN or USDy tokens during the Liquidity Provisioning Event on Day 1.
+The remaining 0.25% will be collected until deployment, and then distributed as part of the first native token reward distribution to users who burn either vXEN or vUSDy tokens during the Liquidity Provisioning Event on Day 1.
 This distinctive approach not only encourages early user engagement through swap participation for the airdrop but also helps Xenify establish a strong liquidity pool across all supported chains from day one.

-The accrued native token rewards generated from swap fees incentivise users to burn XEN or USDy on Day 1, thereby creating protocol-owned liquidity.
+The accrued native token rewards generated from swap fees incentivise users to burn vXEN or vUSDy on Day 1, thereby creating protocol-owned liquidity.
 With 100% of the burn fees being used to create liquidity, a powerful positive feedback loop is formed.
 As more users swap on Xenify to be part of the airdrop, it entices additional users to burn on Day 1.
 This leads to an increased amount of burn fees being collected, ultimately resulting in greater liquidity generation.

 At the end of Day 2, the protocol will initiate the first distribution of the Xenify Airdrop.
 This exclusive airdrop will be allocated among eligible participants in proportion to the value of their individual swap contributions relative to the total swap contributions collected during Day 1 and from swaps executed on Xenify before the launch.
 The 500,000 XNF tokens that make up the airdrop will be distributed by the protocol on each new block over a period of 365 days.